RePAIRProject/3D-baselines/README.md

 5. DiffAssemble [3]

 ## Run code
-This following code can be used to train the baselines
+The following code can be used to train the baselines

 ### Global
 ```